jckpn/lboro-comp-vision-notes/Computer Vision.md

 ## Multi-Dimensional Scaling (MDS)

 - Another way to project feature vectors to a lower dimensional space
-- Uses ‘pair-wise’ distances to convert to 2D/3D while maintaining the original feature distances as much as possible
+- Uses feature vector distances to convert to 2D/3D while maintaining the original feature distances as much as possible
 - Allows for more accurate representation as inherently based on distances and similarities
 - Doesn’t use feature vectors
 - Typically slower than PCA
-- Required initial config through PCA?? (so what’s the point in MDS)
+- Requires an initial config through PCA, then iteratively changes it to fit the data even better
-- Iteratively changes config to better fit the data
+- A **‘stress’** function is used to measure how well the data fits the new configuration
-- ‘Stress’ function

-==TODO: tidy/redo this==

 ### Steps for MDS

-==TODO==

-1. obtain distances (e.g. from feature vectors)
-2. decide new dimensionality (usually 2)
+1. Use PCA to get an initial configuration of the images in 2D/3D
-3. generate initial configuration
+2. Calculate the 'stress' value of the initial configuration
-4. perform MDS
-5. plot image thumbnails at new calculated co-ords
-    ⇒ similar images get projected to similar locations
+3. Iteratively move the images to reduce the stress value
+4. Stop when the stress value is low enough

 ## Method 2: Clustering-Based Visualisation